So take a look at this image.

 everything seems really great.

-And then we know that dust time at
+And then we know that dusk time at

 night where things start to get dark.

 On the right you notice,

 you don’t see color.

 All you see is borders and shade, but